LinkedIn Ads Essentials for B2B Marketers

 When you figure out who you target, you can make these kinds of selections and exclude those you don’t intend to reach based on these categories.
 This is just one more powerful feature that LinkedIn has developed over time.

-LinkedIn also gives you the power to conduct regular remarketing to target people who have visited your website in the past.
+LinkedIn also allows you to conduct regular remarketing to target people who have visited your website in the past.
 One of the most powerful features of LinkedIn’s marketing is that you can integrate your marketing on the platform with your customer relationship manager (CRM) tool, like HubSpot.

 This means that if your marketing and sales teams are actively adding companies and contacts to their CRM database, you can sync this information with LinkedIn and build dynamic audiences for your LinkedIn ads.
 With this feature, you can gear certain ads only towards open opportunities to nurture these contacts instead of building your list of leads.